cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 ![[59.png]]

-the link control is performed by two functions:
+the link control layer is performed by two functions:
 -  Link control protocol
 - Network control protocol

-9:00, where adaptation append (layer 3)

 >On top there is IP

 ### PPP Encapsulation
-The Protocol field identifies the datagram encapsulated in the information fiel.
+The Protocol field identifies the datagram encapsulated in the information field.

 ![[60.png]]
 - The **name** of this packet is frame: packet at the link layer has this flag
 - **Flag start and ending (frame)**: two bytes, used to recognized the start and ending of the frame, because the packet is supposed to have a variable length.
 -  **address**: all 1 = broadcast = packet direct to all (not important to specify because we are in PPP, so connection between two point)
 - **control**
-- **protocol**: 1 byte (Identifies the datagram encapsulated in the information fiel)
+- **protocol**: 1 byte (Identifies the datagram encapsulated in the information field)
 - **info**: the content of upper layer (full ip packet) (Information filed contains the datagram and could be zero or more octets)
 - **check**: control if packet is correct (check the integrity of the packet)

 >You don't have in the frame packet any information on the length of the frame. (we do not have the length)